 - Vacant rental properties are those that remain listed on the market for more than 21 days.

 - Rental dwellings are estimated by apportioning the percentage of renter households to the total number of dwellings in the area.

 Rental properties typically rent in a month, but this is not always the case.
 For example, some suburbs take over 30 days to get rented out.
 Additionally, units stay listed on the market for longer than houses do – sometimes up to three months instead of just one!

 Property investors should target markets with DoRM below 35 days.

-Vacancies are rental listings where the real estate agent or the landlord has not found a tenant 21 days or more after the property was listed for rent.
+Vacancies are rental listings where the real estate agent has not found a tenant 21 days or more after the property was listed for rent.

 Upward trend in Vacancy Rates is excellent news for tenants, as higher percentages typically signal that rents will not climb as quickly, or even decline.

 High vacancy rates usually point to low demand markets.
 If you’re an investor looking for your next property, you should be targeting markets with lower rates.

 Remember that while a useful indicator, vacancy rates should not be considered in isolation.
 Other factors such as local economy, population growth, job market, and property condition should also be taken into account when making a property investment decision.